Anthony Methuen, 5th Baron Methuen

 Captain Anthony Paul Methuen, 5th Baron Methuen (26 June 1891 – 21 June 1975), was a British soldier, architect and peer.

-Methuen was the second son of Field Marshal Paul Methuen, 3rd Baron Methuen, by his wife Mary Ethel Sanford, daughter of William Ayshford Sanford, of Nynehead Court, Somerset.
-He was educated at Wellington College and New College, Oxford.
+Methuen, born in Wiltshire, was the second son of Field Marshal Paul Methuen, 3rd Baron Methuen, by his wife Mary Ethel Sanford, daughter of William Ayshford Sanford, of Nynehead Court, Somerset.
+He was educated at Wellington College, Berkshire and New College, Oxford.

 He was wounded in the First World War while serving as a captain in the Scots Guards.
 He was a chartered architect.
 He succeeded in the barony in January 1974, aged 82, on the death of his elder brother.

 Lord Methuen married Grace Durning Holt, the eldest daughter of Sir Richard Durning Holt, 1st Baronet, in 1920.
 They had four children: